sajari/sdk-dotnet/docs/CollectionsApi.md

 Track event

 Track an analytics event when a user interacts with an object returned by a [QueryCollection](/docs/api/#operation/QueryCollection) request.
-An analytics event can be tracked for the following objects:  - Results - Promotion banners - Redirects  Note: You must pass an `Account-Id` header.
+An analytics event can be tracked for the following objects:  - Results - Promotion banners - Redirects  When tracking redirect events, set `type` to `redirect`.
+Note: You must pass an `Account-Id` header.

 ### Example
 ```csharp